nelyj/interoperabilidad/README.md

 3. Run all docker containers.

-4. Open the application home page in your browser.

-Usually the Rails web server will still be booting when the last step of the list above is executed.
-So you might get an error page opened on your browser.
-Just reload the page and it should work.

-(If it doesn't, take a look at the output of make and if everything looks OK then check `log/development.log` to debug the web application itself)
+If you are on Mac OS X, you can now run `make mac-open` to auto-discover the IP of your docker machine and open a browser pointing to the web server.
+(If it doesn't work, take a look at the output of make and if everything looks OK then check `log/development.log` and `docker-compose logs` to debug the web application itself)

 # Production setup